 The Berkeley Charleston Dorchester Region's two transit agencies, CARTA and TriCounty Link, coordinate their routes and scheduling to provide an interregional transit connection for transit patrons in and around the SC 41 area.
 The SC 41 segment between the Wando River and US 17 is a vital link in making this collaborative effort feasible.
 The TriCounty Link transit agency operates fixed-route services that connect transit patrons from communities north of the Wando River to the Charleston urbanized area.
-This includes a route that provides service along this section of SC 41, from Cainhoy/Clements Ferry Road to the SC 41/US 17 junction, where it connects with CARTA service.
+This includes a route that provides service along this section of SC 41, from Cainhoy/Clements Ferry Road to the SC 41/ US 17 junction, where it connects with CARTA service.
 While CARTA does not operate buses along this section of SC 41, it does have a stop at the SC 41/US 17 junction that connects with the TriCounty Link service.
-In addition, there is a CARTA Park-and-Ride facility located within onehalf of a mile from the SC 41/US 17 junction (CHATS 2014).
-Mount Pleasant areas/facilities that can be accessed from the bus routes include Patriots Point, shopping areas along Houston Northcutt Boulevard, shopping areas along US 17, shopping areas and medical facilities along Bowman Road, the Wando Crossing Shopping Center, and Mount Pleasant Towne Centre.
+In addition, there is a CARTA Park-and-Ride facility located within one-half of a mile from the SC 41/US 17 junction (CHATS 2014).
+Mount Pleasant areas/facilities that can be accessed from the bus routes include Patriots Point, shopping areas along Bowman Road, the Wando Crossing Shopping Center, and Mount Pleasant Towne Centre.